bluesky/tiled/docs/source/tutorials/streaming.md

 Streaming is an experimental feature in Tiled, subject to backward-compatible changes without notice.

-Additionally, it is only currently supported on arrays and tables.
+Additionally, it is only currently supported on arrays and containers.
+Support for tables and other structures is planned but not yet implemented.

 ```